 By Jeffrey Sachs

 Jeffrey D. Sachs is Professor of Economics and Director of the Earth Institute at Columbia University.
-He is also Special Adviser to United Nations Secretary-General on the Millennium Development Goals.
-This commentary is published by DAILY NEWS EGYPT in collaboration with Project Syndicate (www.project-syndicate.org).
+He is also Special Adviser to the United Nations Secretary-General on the Millennium Development Goals.
+This commentary is published by Daily News Egypt in collaboration with Project Syndicate, www.project-syndicate.org.